Linguistics - Courses

 Special Topics Courses for Undergraduate Students

 In the past several years, we have offered ENGL 4373 under a variety of special topics.
-Dr. Kim has taught it as Semantics and also Languages of the World.
+Dr. Kim has taught it as Semantics and also Languages of the World, Dr. Braver has taught it as Structure of Sign Languages, and Dr. Hurst has taught it as Language in Literature.
 For more details, check out their faculty webpages for course syllabi.

 Graduate Course Offerings

 A broad introduction to the major subfields of descriptive and applied linguistics.
 Covers theoretical and practical issues in modern analyses of language.